MPC-AB2/Lecture4/README.md

-# Lecture3 - stereoscopy and multiscopy
+# Lecture3 - STEREOSCOPY AND MULTISCOPY

 ## Preparation